Fine and Dandy (horse): At five years

-1961 Epsom Hcp, 1 mile (Group 1)
+1961 Epsom Handicap, 1 mile (Group 1)

 His main target in Sydney was the prestigious Epsom Handicap with a high class field.
 Fine and Dandy with 9.4 finished fast but couldn't catch Sky High (9.2) and ran a strong second, beaten 1¾ lengths, while Wenona Girl (8.9) ran well for sixth.
 Sky High had run the mile in 1 min 34.3 secs, only 0.1 sec outside Fine and Dandy's Australian record.
 Sky High was now widely regarded as Australia's best racehorse after Tulloch's retirement.

 Rosehill Flying (6f)

 His next campaign began in a Flying where he was handicapped at 9.11, 1 stone 2 lbs more than the rising star Kilshery and 2 stone, 9 lbs more than Minikin.
 He needed the conditioning run but finished strongly for third behind Kilshery and Minikin.

 1962 Railway Quality, 7f (Group 1)

 Fine and Dandy had the heavy weight of 9.7, 10 lbs more than the favourite, Kilshery.
 He was beaten a ½ neck by Prince Regoli who carried 2 stone 5 lbs less, a huge differential, with Kilshery fourth.